spliffli/news-trading-analyzer/docs/index-en.md

 - the range of pip movements
 - Three correlation scores (c_1, c_2 & c_3)

-It then generates a pdf report for that indicator (e.g. Nonfarm Payrolls or Canada GDP)cand trading symbol (e.g. USDJPY or USDCAD).
+It then generates a pdf report for that indicator (e.g. Nonfarm Payrolls or Canada GDP) and trading symbol (e.g. USDJPY or USDCAD).

 Here are screenshots of the pdf report generated for Canada GDP MoM (Month over month):
 ![](images/canada-gdp-page1.png)